nguyenbavietquang123/nobiware-server/spark/src/Spark.Web/README.md

 # 🌐 Spark.Web

 The `Spark.Web` project is where you can modify the **FHIR server REST API**.
+> The `Spark.Web` project is where you can modify the **FHIR server REST API**.
+>
-All FHIR API endpoints are defined in [`spark/src/Spark.Web/Controllers/FhirController`](./Controllers/FhirController.cs).
+> All FHIR API endpoints are defined in [spark/src/Spark.Web/Controllers/FhirController](spark/src/Spark.Web/Controllers/FhirController).
+> If you want to modify existing endpoints or add new ones, that is the file to edit.

 ---

+### Available API Examples:

+- `GET /fhir/Patient/{id}` — Retrieve a patient by ID
+- `POST /fhir/Observation` — Create a new observation
+- `PUT /fhir/Encounter/{id}` — Update an encounter
+- `DELETE /fhir/Condition/{id}` — Delete a condition

+---

+> You can customize the controller logic directly in `FhirController.cs` to adjust how resources are handled.

+---

-## 1 Environment Configuration
+## 1. Environment Configuration
 Update the following fields in [`spark/src/Spark.Web/appsettings.json`](./appsettings.json):

 > **Important:**